AnnMarieW/dash-quickstart/quickstart-cheatsheets/README.md

 - [Dash advanced callbacks tutorial](https://dash.plotly.com/advanced-callbacks)

 In certain situations, you don't want to update the callback output.
-Here are some code snippets
+Here are some code snippets:

-PreventUpdate (all outputsof this callback will not update)
+`PreventUpdate` (all outputs of this callback will not update)
 ```
 from dash.exceptions import PreventUpdate